mikenguyen13/data_analysis/_book/06-nonlinear-regession.md

 -   Starting values:

-    -   Prior or theoretical info\
+    -   Prior or theoretical info
-    -   A grid search or a graph of $SSE(\theta)$\
+    -   A grid search or a graph of $SSE(\theta)$
-    -   could also use OLS to get starting values.\
+    -   could also use OLS to get starting values.
-    -   Model interpretation: if you have some idea regarding the form of the objective function, then you can try to guess the initial value.\
+    -   Model interpretation: if you have some idea regarding the form of the objective function, then you can try to guess the initial value.
-    -   Expected Value Parameterization\
+    -   Expected Value Parameterization

 -   Constrained Parameters: (constraints on parameters like $\theta_i>a,a< \theta_i <b$)

     -   fit the model first to see if the converged parameter estimates satisfy the constraints.
-    -   if they dont' satisfy, then try re-parameterizing
+    -   if they don't satisfy, then try re-parameterizing

 #### Failure to converge

--   $SSE(\theta)$ may be "flat" in a neighborhood of the minimum.\
+-   $SSE(\theta)$ may be "flat" in a neighborhood of the minimum.
--   You can try different or "better" starting values.\
+-   You can try different or "better" starting values.
 -   Might suggest the model is too complex for the data, might consider simpler model.

 #### Convergence to a Local Minimum